atimofeev/dotfiles/Readme.md

 Each application directory can contain:

-- `dotfiles`: A directory with configurations specific to that application.
+- `files`: A directory with configurations specific to that application.
+May also contain any files required for installation.
 - `install.sh`: A script that manages the installation of the application.
 - `requirements.txt`: A list of other applications required to be installed prior to the current one.
 Each list entry should match the name of the app directory.
 - `symlinks.txt`: Specifies symlinks to be created.